MahendraMurari/AI-job-search-resume-automation/README.md

 10. The PDF is uploaded to Google Drive and shared.
 11. The job is stored in Supabase to avoid future duplicate processing.
 12. A Gmail summary is sent with each company, role, job link, and resume link.

+## Impact

+- Reduces a manual 20-application preparation workflow from roughly 3+ hours to about 20 minutes of review time.
+- Helps prepare 20 to 40 targeted applications more consistently by automating job discovery, resume drafting, PDF generation, tracking, and summary reporting.
+- Keeps the final decision human-reviewed, so each resume and application can still be checked before submission.
+- Creates a repeatable pipeline for discovering roles, preparing resumes, storing outputs, and reviewing daily results.

 ## Proof of Workflow